 “Hey Jack, do you talk to other people besides me?”

-“I checked my phone before and I have had no one message me in weeks, and it just occurred to me that I actively avoid other people.
-They are just so boring, they all have nine to five’s and content relaxing to tv in their spare time.
-I know we literally played a video game for over twenty four hours and plan to play for even more, but we do this once a year, not every day.
-They don’t do anything and that just makes me frustrated when I talk to them.
-Is that selfish.”
+“I checked my phone before, and I have had no one message me in weeks, and it just occurred to me that I actively avoid other people.
+They are just so boring; they all have nine to five’s and content relaxing to tv in their spare time.
+I know we literally played a video game for over twenty-four hours and plan to play for even more, but we do this once a year, not every day.
+They don’t do anything, and that just makes me frustrated when I talk to them.
+Is that selfish?”

 “Yea, it is.
 But I get the same thing.
-Look, when you have goals as big as ours other people’s lives will seem boring.
-I mean a couple years ago when you told me that you were going to become the smartest person in the universe I laughed.
+Look, when you have goals as big as ours, other people’s lives will seem boring.
+I mean, a couple years ago, when you told me that you were going to become the smartest person in the universe, I laughed.
 Everyone should at a statement like that.
-But we are what, four years down the line and you speak well over twenty languages fluently, and spend most of your time researching on the internet, at libraries, and going out to experience things first hand.
+But we are what, four years down the line, and you speak well over twenty languages fluently and spend most of your time researching on the internet, at libraries, and going out to experience things firsthand.
 You don’t have time for people who are none beneficial to your cause if you are spending that much time bettering yourself.”
-Jack leaned back into his chair pushing away his empty plate.
+Jack leaned back into his chair, pushing away his empty plate.

-“The main reason we have stuck together is because I know the underworld, and the military world.
+“The main reason we have stuck together is because I know the underworld and the military world.
 That makes me a useful asset to have.”

-“Damn man, you are my friend.
+“Damn, man, you are my friend.
 Not just an encyclopedia I use.”

-The pit in Rebecca’s stomach sunk deeper, she tried drowning it with her hot lemon drink but it sat like a stone in her stomach.
+The pit in Rebecca’s stomach sunk deeper, she tried drowning it with her hot lemon drink, but it sat like a stone in her stomach.

 “Do you think that is messed up, that we value usefulness over friendship?”

-“Na, I think if you lie to yourself and tell yourself otherwise it is though.
+“Na, I think if you lie to yourself and tell yourself otherwise, it is though.
 Know who you are and live with it.
 If you don’t like it, change it.
 But it is pretty hard to change the way you naturally feel about something.
-So I say embrace it, surround yourself with useful people and let the others live their mundane lives.
+So I say embrace it, surround yourself with useful people, and let others live their mundane lives.
 Don’t let the ideals of others pave a path for you to follow, carve your own and hope it merges with someone else’s further down the line.
 Just like us.”

-“Ha, I love you plan on the long haul.
-We both know that after this weekend we are never touching this game.
+“Ha, I love you.
+Plan on the long haul.
+We both know that after this weekend, we are never touching this game.
 Neither of us have the time to play it.
-Hell we should be doing other things now, but no we are wasting three days on nonsense.”
-Jack stood up and headed back to the play room.
+Hell, we should be doing other things now, but no, we are wasting three days on nonsense.”
+Jack stood up and headed back to the playroom.